interimblue/idp/README.md

 * `4chan_catalog_scraper_simple.py`
 * `4chan_catalog_scraper_custom.py`

-#### Simple
+#### Simple (this is just for reference/example)

 The simple file is the most basic implementation needed to generate a response from the 4chan API.
 Run this script from the command-line to generate a JSON file containing the unfiltered response output.

-#### Custom
+#### Custom (use this for scraping)

 The custom file is intended to filter out unnecessary clutter from the response (e.g. image dimensions) and to for use by a scheduler (e.g. a cron job).

 This script will generate a new file each time is run, batching the files into a separate folder per day.
 The result will be a file under `4chan-data/YYYY-MM/YYYY-MM-DD_HH-MM-SS_board.json`

+### Notes

+* For each thread, the API only returns the last 10 comments, in the case of older threads with hundreds of comments, this is obviously prolematic and one of the reasons that I decided to stop using the API for the second scrape.
-__Note: Although 4chan provides a list of thread objects, the relpies to each thread stored in the 'last_replies' JSON array are not exhaustive.
-Therefore, frequent scraping is required to ensure replies to threads are gathered as they are posted.__
+* Although 4chan provides a list of thread objects, the relpies to each thread stored in the 'last_replies' JSON array are not exhaustive.
+Therefore, frequent scraping is required to ensure replies to threads are gathered as they are posted.

 ### Scheduling and Logging